BrcMapsTeam/geonode_user_guides/02_Geoserver_setup.md

 # GeoServer

-Once installed, we need to connect geoserver to geonode.
+Once installed, we need to edit some settings connect geoserver to geonode.

 Go to 'Global' settings